 “So someone miswrote a date, Dy.
 Any other cases of the century you need me to solve?”
 My brother was curled up in his armchair, in the midst of assembling a 3D chess set.
 There was a feline grace in the way he arranged the pieces, and in the way his gray eyes shone when delivering each one to its place of honor.
 The pieces themselves looked gorgeous, I’ll grant you, carved from a mineral that sparkled with countless colors as he held them to the light.

 I cleared my throat and waved the envelope in my hand.
 “This is serious, okay?
 I mean, I can understand being off the date by a day or two, but this is just sloppy.
 And to think I ordered a crossbow off this guy!
 You can’t afford to make stupid mistakes when building crossbows.
-There are so many ways things can go wrong.”
+There are so many ways stuff can go wrong.”

 “It really makes one question why you’d order something as frivolous as a crossbow when you have a perfectly serviceable pistol at your side.”